 The amount of the payment depends on several factors, including how many employees an employer has and how long it went without offering minimal essential coverage -- all year, for example, or just a portion of the year.
-The penalties take effect for the 2015 tax year; however, employers with fewer than 100 workers can apply for "transitional relief," in which case penalties won't take effect until 2016.
+The penalties began in the 2015 tax year; however, employers with fewer than 100 workers were able to apply for "transitional relief," in which case penalties won't take effect until 2016.

 Paperwork requirements for ALEs

 Starting with the 2015 tax year, ALEs are required to send each full-time employee a copy of Internal Revenue Service (IRS) Form 1095-C. This form provides information about the health coverage the employer made available to the employee, including the cost and the months for which coverage was available.
 If the employer chose not to offer insurance to its employees, the 1095-C form will say so.
 The company must also transmit all Form 1095-C information to the IRS.

 Get every deduction